yadavAk/File-Transfer-in-Distributed-Servers/README.md

 File-Transfer-in-Distributed-Servers

-This project aims to develop a client-server service where a client can transfer files to a distributed server through a central server over network using python sockets
+This project aims to develop a client-server service system where a client can transfer files to 3 distributed server through two central server over network using python sockets